zuljin/ccapi/README.md

 $ ./vendor/bin/phpunit
 ```

-phpunit.xml is a important file, link config/database.php because we force to write records not in really database, we use memory
+<b>phpunit.xml</b> is an important file, also config/database.php because we force to write records not in really database, we use memory option

 -------------------
 -------------------